mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

     but `proof:perf` RED at +16.0% JSON against the 15% guard (2,022 ns
     versus 1,742 ns).
 The document-only diff is not causal and the RED result is not waived.
+22. Root's reopening condition is not met.
+Even at the optimistic native yardstick bootstrap highs, a qualifying candidate must be 1.9614×/1.6144× faster than native on scale-4/8 immutable results while adding the omitted generic parser semantics.
+The offset-return idea names no source for that gain and was not implemented.

-## Next executable transaction
+## Next executable transaction — P4

 Resume B.W0 after complete P3.
-Every implemented replacement family is terminally retired.
+Every P1–P3 replacement family is terminally retired; root P4 reopen `d1df0f01…` authorizes isolated novelty research only.

 ### Subject

-The direct closure-kernel cut is complete and killed at `19c1e12`.
-Continue only if a genuinely new generic mechanism has one exact Value-shaped need, one logical `parse-that#jsonParser`-shaped need and an executable reason it can escape the measured success-product ceiling.
+The direct closure-kernel cut is complete and killed at `19c1e12`; the post-P3 feasibility yardstick is sealed at `605a1ae`.
+Consume the independent Sol architecture and Luna executable-prototype receipts, then run one fresh Sol adjudication across both.
+P4 must retain at least three genuinely new mechanisms long enough to falsify them on live M2 `jsonParser` and a Value-owned full-CSS-shaped product.
 Keep CSS grammar/domain types in Value.

 ### Required laws